i-pi/i-pi/docs/src/getting-started.rst

-This code currently has several empirical potentials hardcoded into it, including a Lennard-Jones potential, the Silvera-Goldman potential :cite:`silv-gold78jcp`, a primitive implementation of the  qtip4pf potentail for water , :cite:`habe+09jcp`, several toy model potentials, the ideal gas (i.e. no potential interaction), and several more.
+This code currently has several empirical potentials hardcoded into it, including a Lennard-Jones potential, the Silvera-Goldman potential :cite:`silv-gold78jcp`, a primitive implementation of the  qtip4pf potential for water , :cite:`habe+09jcp`, several toy model potentials, the ideal gas (i.e. no potential interaction), and several more.